 If you start to really pay attention to how your body feels, instead of using death grip by default, you can begin to appreciate different sexual sensations.

 The whole point of mindful masturbation is to get out of your head and into the actual feelings in your body.

 This naturally helps ease performance anxiety, because you don’t need to worry about getting or staying hard when you’re enjoying the pleasurable feelings in the moment.

-Try Mojo’s 7 day free trial, where you can learn more about mindful masturbation.
+Try Mojo’s trial, where you can learn more about mindful masturbation.